joerg-krause/rust-cross-libs/README.md

 For cross-compiling with Cargo we need to make sure to link with the target libraries and not with the host ones.
-[Buildroot](https://buildroot.org/) is a great build tool for generate embedded Linux system.
+[Buildroot](https://buildroot.org/) is a great tool for generating embedded Linux system.
 The `sysroot` directory from the Buildroot output directory is used for linking with the target libraries.